VA Greater LA Healthcare System - Los Angeles, CA

 Va Greater La Healthcare System is an inpatient rehab center located at 11301 Wilshire Boulevard, Building 257, Ground Floor in the 90073 zip code in Los Angeles, CA.

 It is operated by the U. S. Department of Veterans Affairs.
-Va Greater La Healthcare System provides administers naltrexone, suboxone prescription and relapse prevention from naltrexone.
-Some of the treatment approaches used by Va Greater La Healthcare System include 12 step rehabilitation, anger management and motivational incentives.
-Va Greater La Healthcare System provides outpatient services, hospital inpatient alcohol/drug treatment and outpatient day treatment.
-It also provides inpatient dual diagnosis treatment, residential treatment for substance abuse and transitional and sober living.
-Other addiction treatment offered includes gambling disorder treatment.
+Va Greater La Healthcare System provides buprenorphine maintenance, buprenorphine detoxification and naltrexone administration.
+Some of the treatment approaches used by Va Greater La Healthcare System include 12-step rehab, dialectical behavior therapy and substance use counseling approach.
+Va Greater La Healthcare System provides intensive outpatient treatment program, outpatient rehabilitation and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides transitional housing, inpatient dual diagnosis treatment and residential treatment for substance abuse.
+Other addiction treatment offered includes treatment for gambling disorder.

 Address: 11301 Wilshire Boulevard, Building 257, Ground Floor, Los Angeles, CA 90073